Ludwig Daser: Influences, style, and impact

 Daser's compositional output consisted mainly of masses, of which 22 manuscripts are extant.
 He also wrote motets.
-His works continued to be performed in a court context as last as 1616.
+His works continued to be performed in a court context as late as 1616.

 Daser was significantly influenced by the Franco-Flemish School, demonstrated by his methodology for tying the cantus firmus to the Ordinary.
 The sources of his melodies often originate from the Netherlands.
 He employed a variety of methods of treating plainchant melody within his masses, including canon, ornamentation, cantus firmus, and juxtaposition.
 Daser would move the cantus firmus from the tenor to the highest voicing, in order to highlight the main melody.

 Daser was highly respected by his contemporaries, receiving high commendation from Bavarian court chronicler Massimo Troiano.
 Much of his work is held in manuscript form at the Bavarian State Library.
 His works are ambitious in nature, notable for their complexity.
 His contemporaries particularly valued his lyrical abilities.
 His style was conservative in nature for his time, evidenced by his four-voice masses and his reliance on the cantus firmus technique.
 However, his style became more "modern" during his time at Stuttgart.

 Orlande de Lassus' mass number 40 Ecce nunc benedicite was directly modeled on a work by Daser.